rose-okoth/django-one/README.md

     - search for quotes in the app.
     - view the most recent quotes.
     - view archived quotes.
+    - register an account.
+    - create and post their own quotes.
+    - login and logout to view and post quotes.

 # Setup Instructions